freenas/freenas-docs/userguide/tn_initial.rst

    Initial BIOS Screen

-Navigate to the :guilabel:`Server Mgmt` menu and then :guilabel:`BMC LAN Configuration`, as shown in :numref:`Figure %s <appliance35>`.
+Go to
+:menuselection:`IPMI`
+and open the :guilabel:`BMC Network Configuration` menu.

 .. _appliance35:

 .. figure:: images/tn_BIOS2.png

-   Navigate to BMC LAN Configuration
+   BMC Network Configuration

-When using DHCP to assign the out-of-band management IP address, leave the :guilabel:`Configuration Source` set to :guilabel:`Dynamic` in the screen shown in :numref:`Figure %s <appliance36>`.
-If an IP has been assigned by DHCP, it is displayed.
+Set :guilabel:`Update IPMI LAN Configuration` to *Yes* to see all options.
+Set the :guilabel:`Configuration Address Source` to *DHCP* to assign the out-of-band management IP address dynamically.
+The menu shows any IP addresses that have been assigned by DHCP.

 .. _appliance36:

 .. figure:: images/tn_BIOS3.png

-   Configuring a Dynamic IP Address
+   Configuring DHCP

-To assign a static IP address for out-of-band management, set the :guilabel:`Configuration Source` to *Static*, as shown in :numref:`Figure %s <appliance37>`.
+Set the :guilabel:`Configuration Address Source` to *Static* to assign a static IP address for out-of-band management.

-Enter the desired IP Address into the :guilabel:`IP Address` setting, filling out all four octets completely.
+Enter the desired IP address into the :guilabel:`IP Address` setting.
+Be sure to completely fill all four octets.

 .. _appliance37: